 - Follow signs for access.

 - Have your Mason ID handy.

-- Maintain a 6 feet of distance between you and others.
+- If walking to your appointment, maintain 6 feet of distance between you and others.

 Come alone.
 No guests are allowed at the appointment.